Diksha-Rathi/diksha-rathi.github.io/_posts/2017-01-08-google-apac-exerience.markdown

 ### How I prepared?

 I did my little homework before the interview.
 Re- read the answers to the questions that I had submitted.
 Then, went through my resume and projects.
 Not to forget, made sure my mobile was fully charged.
+Since, the scholarship mentioned that it is based on the academic and leadership achievement of an individual, I also re- visited some of the challenges that I had faced with the teams that I have led in college and how I worked on overcoming them.

 ### The Interview